bestwebsoft/Cafe-wordpress-theme/readme.txt

 == Description ==

-If you are searching for a theme with an exquisite and balanced interface that would highlight the content of your website without being too distracting, we are proud to offer you a solution!
-Cafe is a streamlined, elegant and professional theme that will serve as a perfect entourage for your ideas.
+If you are searching for a theme with an excuisite and balanced interface that would highlight the content of your website without being too distracting, we are proud to offer you a solution!
+Cafe is a streamlined, stylish and professional theme that will serve as a perfect entourage for your ideas.
 Also, this theme is 100%-compliant with plugins developed by BestWebSoft.
-This way, having installed one of those, not only will you extend your website's functionality considerably, but also avoid any compatibility issues that may occur with other products!
+We believe that Captcha plugin (http://wordpress.org/plugins/captcha/) along with Contact Form (http://wordpress.org/plugins/contact-form-plugin/) will complement your website a great deal, as well as improve its work.
+This way, having isntalled these, not only will you extend your website's functionality considerably, but also prevent any compatibility issues that may occur with other products!
+See how this theme may look on your website at http://bestwebsoft.com/wordpress_demo_theme/cafe/

 = Features =